Josephine Bakhita: Early life

-Slavery
+Enslavement

 In 1877, when she was 7–8 years old, she was seized by Arab slave traders, who had abducted her elder sister two years earlier.
 She was forced to walk barefoot about 960 km to El-Obeid and was sold and bought twice before she arrived there.
-Over the course of twelve years (1877–1889) she was sold three more times and then she was finally given her freedom.
+Over the course of twelve years (1877–1889) she was sold three more times.

 'Bakhita' was not the name she received from her parents at birth.
 It is said that the trauma of her abduction caused her to forget her original name; she took one given to her by the slavers, bakhīta (بخيتة), Arabic for 'lucky' or 'fortunate'.
 She was also forcibly converted to Islam.

 In El-Obeid, Bakhita was bought by a rich Arab who used her as a maid for his two daughters.
 They treated her relatively well, until after offending one of her owner's sons, wherein the son lashed and kicked her so severely that she spent more than a month unable to move from her straw bed.
 Her fourth owner was a Turkish general, and she had to serve his mother-in-law and his wife, who were cruel to their slaves.
 Bakhita says: "During all the years I stayed in that house, I do not recall a day that passed without some wound or other.
 When a wound from the whip began to heal, other blows would pour down on me."